Patio Design Ideas for 2023

 • Size your fire pit appropriately for the square footage of your yard.
 That will give you more room for seating if your yard is small.

-• Add amenities to make using your fire pit space more fun and convenient, such as a table for snacks and beverages.
+• Add amenities to make your fire pit space more fun and convenient, such as a table for snacks and beverages.

 Modern Outdoor Area with Fire Pit